Yusuf Motala

-Maulana Muhammad Yusuf ibn Suleman ibn Qasim Motala (25 November 1946 – 8 September 2019) was a British Indian Sunni Muslim scholar, founder of Darul Uloom Bury and one of the disciples of Maulana Muhammad Zakariya Kandhlawi.
+Yusuf ibn Suleman ibn Qasim Motala (25 November 1946 – 8 September 2019) was a British Indian Sunni Muslim scholar, founder of Darul Uloom Bury and one of the disciples of Zakariyya Kandhlawi.

 Early life and education

-Maulana Yusuf Motala was born in Nani Naroli in Gujarat, British India, on 25 November 1946.
-He graduated from Mazahir Uloom, Saharanpur, where he studied under Maulana Muhammad Zakariyya Kandhlawi and Sheikh Muhammad Yunus Jaunpuri.
+Yusuf Motala was born in Nani Naroli in Gujarat, British India, on 25 November 1946.
+He graduated from Mazahir Uloom, where he studied under Muhammad Zakariyya Kandhlawi and Muhammad Yunus Jaunpuri.

 Career

-Upon the instruction of Maulana Muhammad Zakariya Kandhlawi, Maulana Yusuf Motala established Darul Uloom Al-Arabiyyah Al-Islamiyyah in Holcombe, Bury, Lancashire, in 1973.
+Upon the instruction of Zakariyya Kandhlawi, Maulana Yusuf Motala established Darul Uloom Al-Arabiyyah Al-Islamiyyah in Holcombe, Bury, Lancashire, in 1973.
 He subsequently established several other educational institutes.
 He was included in the 2019 list of "The 500 Most Influential Muslims," published annually by the Royal Islamic Strategic Studies Centre.

 Death

 He died in Toronto, Canada on 8 September 2019 following a heart attack.